-Duty managers and selected staff (e.g., fire marshals) undertake Evacuation Chair training.
+Selected staff (e.g., fire marshals) undertake Evacuation Chair training.
 This practical training is delivered by the Health and Safety manager and enables them to operate an evacuation chair for those with reduced or limited mobility including wheelchair users.
 This is normally required in support of an active Personal Emergency Evacuation Plan (PEEP).